arcaderepairman/simple-sinatra/README.md

   ----------------------------

   To access the AWS hosts you will need a copy of the server access key.
-  The default location for this is in your homedir ( ~/ )
-  You can modify the default path via editing AWS_SERVER_SSH_KEY_FILE variable directly within the make file.
+  The default location for this is in your homedir ( ~/ ) You can modify the default path via editing AWS_SERVER_SSH_KEY_FILE variable directly within the make file. make the permission are set to something like 400 or ssh may issue an unprotected warning.

   Clone the repo